Panzerschrek/U-00DC-Sprache-site/_posts/2024-10-28-second-order-inner-references.md

 First I thought changes described above are relatively easy.
 Supporting second order inner references requires adding extra compiler work to setup inner references of reference fields when accessing them.
 Also it requires some additional checks in functions call code.
-Lastly structs preparation code should be modified.
+Lastly, structs preparation code should be modified.

 But in practice it was a little bit more tedious.
 There are edge cases in reference notation violation checking - to handle cases where second order reference is returned or linked.